 2. Make a quick pickle with serrano peppers by pouring the rice vinegar over the sliced serranos.
 Let it sit for at least 20 min.

 3. Add the red cabbage, cilantro, green onions, mint, quick pickled serrano peppers, and peanuts, shredded chicken to the bowl.

-4. To make the dressing, mix the rice vinegar, maple syrup, lime juice, fish sauce and soy sauce in a small bowl, whisk well.
+4. To make the dressing, mix the rice vinegar, maple syrup, lime juice, fish sauce, and soy sauce in a small bowl, and whisk well.
 Add the dressing to the salad and mix well again.

 5. Allow the salad to marinate for at least 30 min before serving.

 WHY THE VIETNAMESE CHICKEN SALAD AND AUSTRIAN ROSÈ ARE A GREAT PAIRING: